5 Ways to Improve Quality of Care at Your Facility

 The importance of quality nursing care is a foundational concept in medical practice.
 Quality care leads to improved patient outcomes — benefits to the health status and quality of life for patients or residents — which is a primary goal of healthcare organizations.

-Unfortunately, the quality of care in the U.S. often falls behind that of other countries.
-In fact, U.S. healthcare is among the most expensive in the world, yet studies show that the hefty price tag is often met with a quality of care that fails to meet expectations.
+Unfortunately, the U.S. healthcare system often falls behind that of other countries.
+In fact, U.S. healthcare is among the most expensive in the world, yet studies show that the hefty price tag is often met with care that fails to meet expectations.
 In response, government initiatives have been created to improve safety and quality in the nation’s long-term care residences and nursing homes.

-Prioritizing quality of care in your facility is also important because it’s regulated by the Centers for Medicare and Medicaid Services (CMS) and can be tied to funding.
+Prioritizing high quality in your facility is also important because it’s regulated by the Centers for Medicare and Medicaid Services (CMS) and can be tied to funding.
 CMS assesses quality measures to maintain accountability and address quality of care issues in facilities and residences that receive Medicare or Medicaid.

 How to Improve Quality of Care in Healthcare

-You’re likely wondering how to improve the care provided at your facility or residence.
+Now that you’ve learned what can lead to poor quality care, you’re likely wondering how to take steps to improve the care provided at your facility.
 Use the ideas below as a starting point when planning new initiatives.

 1. Prioritize Training and Education

-The nursing staff at your facility or residence is key to improving quality of care.
+The nursing staff at your facility or residence is key to improving quality.
 Continuing education and training are essential to ensure that your staff is current in their understanding of the latest treatments and procedures.
-Targeted education and training can also reduce nurse burnout by helping your nursing staff understand the intricacies of the illnesses their patients commonly experience.
+Targeted education and training can also prevent moral injury by helping your nursing staff understand the intricacies of the illnesses their patients commonly experience.

 For example, nurses serving a geriatric population can be educated about conditions like Alzheimer’s disease and dementia.
-This will not only equip them to provide more effective and safe care, but the increased vocational confidence could reduce nurse turnover levels in your organization.
+This not only will equip them to provide safer and more effective care, but the increased vocational confidence could reduce nurse turnover levels in your organization.

 2. Increase Access to Care